 Kan Jen Cheng

-I'm a student at UC Berkeley.
-Currently, I am doing audio research in Berkeley Speech Group.
+I'm a research assistant at UC Berkeley.
+Currently, I am doing audio-visual research in Berkeley Speech Group (BAIR), advised by professor Gopala Anumanchipalli.

 profile photo